 Sara is the President of Lahat S. LTD, an art collector, and sits on the board of many charities.
 She is the Vice Chairman of Jordan River Village, and a representative of the Israeli Board to AFJRV.

-Yvette is a voiceover artist.
+Yvette Lowenthal-Mulderry is a philanthropist with a special interest in charities which support children.
+She is the co-chair of the development committee for the MA and NH Youth Village board and was the 2014 Youth Villages Spring Celebration Chair.
 She also volunteers on the family council of The Esplanade Association, promoting park stewardship and addressing the needs of families, as well as on the Combined Jewish Philanthropies’ Lion of Judah Luncheon committee, both in Boston.
-In addition, she serves on the Youth Villages Massachusetts board and was the 2014 Youth Villages Spring Celebration Chair.
 Other volunteer commitments include the MSPCA Spring Gala and The Esplanade Association’s Moondance Gala.
 Yvette also organized Party with a Purpose, a fundraising event benefiting Youth Villages’ transitional living program.
 She and her husband, Pete, are the parents of Benjamin.

 Kayla retired from the Jewish Community Center of Greater Boston in 1986 and spent several years doing long distance sailboat cruising and adventure travel with her husband, John.
 She volunteered for a number of Jewish organizations in Florida, and eventually joined the board of the Foundation for Jewish Camp for 10 years, and Camp JRF, where she chaired the site acquisition committee as the Reconstructionist Movement developed its residential camp program.
 She was a founder and early president of Reconstructionist Congregation Kol HaNeshama in Sarasota.
 She was introduced to JRV by founders Murray and Marilyn Grant.
 She divides her time between Sarasota, Bethesda, Maryland, and Westport, Massachusetts, accompanied by John.
 Their family includes 6 children and their spouses, 11 grandchildren, 2 step grandchildren, their dog, Freilach, and 3 grandogs.